IN THIRD PERSON

 and in a series of TV spots for the NBA starring Bill Murray,

 He writes a regular column for Garden and Gun magazine, and has done so in the past for The Oxford American, Esquire, The New York Times, Atlanta Magazine,

 Inside Sports, The Soho News, Men's Journal, Conde Nast Traveller,

 The San Francisco Examiner, Spy and The Atlanta Journal.
 His essays,

-periodicals including The New Yorker, Gourmet, Playboy, Vanity Fair,
+periodicals including The Atlantic, The New Yorker, Gourmet, Playboy, Vanity Fair,

 GQ, Life, TV Guide, Vogue, Rolling Stone, National Geographic, Antaeus,